aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Unhide multiple columns.

+**Remarks**

 Only applies the column width to the hidden columns.

 **Parameters:**
 | Parameter | Type | Description |